icopy-site/awesome-cn/docs/awesome/awesome-jamstack.md

 - [Netlify Forms](https://www.netlify.com/docs/form-handling/) - Built-in form handling on building time by parsing HTML files directly at deploy time.
 - [Arengu](https://www.arengu.com) - Build signup and login forms with Arengu, enable social login, add 2FA or use passwordless flows to authenticate users with your API or identity provider.
 - [Static Forms](https://www.staticforms.xyz/) - Integrate HTML forms easily without any server side code.
 After user submits the form we'll send you content of the form to your registered email.
+- [Form.taxi](https://form.taxi) - An endpoint for HTML forms to handle submissions with ease.
+It offers a rich feature set with email notifications, file uploads, submissions archive, GDPR-compliant data processing and a lot more.

 ### E-commerce